-Baptist Convention President J.D.
-Greear has named members of the Committee on Resolutions for the June 11-12 SBC annual meeting in Birmingham, Ala.
+Southern Baptist Convention (SBC) President J.D.
+Greear has announced the members of the 2020 Committee on Resolutions for the June 9-10 SBC annual meeting in Orlando.

-Curtis Woods of Kentucky was named as the committee’s chairman by Greear.
+Ed Stetzer was named as the committee’s chairman Feb.
+11.

-Greear appointed the committee in keeping with the provision in SBC Bylaw 20 that its members be named 75 days prior to the start of the annual meeting.
+Greear appointed the committee in keeping with the provision in SBC Bylaw 20 that its members be named at least 75 days prior to the start of the annual meeting.

 The other committee members, in alphabetical order, are:

-Jared Wellman, pastor Tate Springs Baptist Church, Arlington, Texas.
+- Jared Wellman, pastor of Tate Springs Baptist Church, Arlington, Texas.

-The committee’s composition, according to Bylaw 20, must include at least two members who served the previous year, with Robinson, Wong and Woods meeting this requirement.
+The committee’s composition, according to Bylaw 20, must include at least two members who served the previous year, with Um and Wellman meeting this requirement.
 Bylaw 20 also stipulates that the committee include at least three SBC Executive Committee members.
-This year they are Robinson, Wellman and Wheeler.
+This year they are Hari, Hunt and Wellman.

 The procedure for submitting resolutions is as follows according to Bylaw 20: